DemonHashira/test-task-weband/README.md

 This repository contains the test task for the company Weband.
 # Detox Health & Effective Slimming Landing Page

-This project is a landing page for a Detox Health and Effective Slimming program.
-The page is designed to provide visitors with information about the program, its benefits, and how it works.
+This project is a landing page for a Detox Health and Effective Slimming product.
+The page is designed to provide visitors with information about the product and its benefits.

 The landing page is built using HTML, CSS, and JavaScript.
 It features a clean and user-friendly design.